Fast reliable pricing and calibration of the rough Heston model: Fast pricing

 \subsection{Calibration pricer}

 The on-the-fly pricing algorithm used during the calibration is similar to the one outlined in Appendix \ref{a:pricing_algo_bm}, except that the time-consuming optimization is not used, and the flat contour price $V_{LL}(T,K)$ (cf. \eqref{EuroPriceLL}) is only calculated when necessary.
-We proceed as follows \begin{enumerate}[1.]\item Take a strip of analyticity, e.g. $(0, \pi/4)$ (see Step II in section \ref{ss: SINH} for the choice of the strip). \item In a loop, price all OTM puts or calls using $\omega = 0.1, 0.2, \ldots$, at each step, e.g. using an initial number of $M = 100$ timesteps in the Adams method for $T>1$, and $M = 300$ for $T < 1$.
-The modification of section \ref{sss:LAS} is used. \item The procedure described in Appendix \ref{sss:data_generation_V_calc} is used, which successively adjusts the numerical parameters (number of timesteps $M$, truncation parameter $\La$, mesh $\ze$, number of iterations $n$ in the modified Adams method) by adjusting each until further refinement has negligible effect.
+We proceed as follows \begin{enumerate}[1.]\item Take a strip of analyticity, e.g. $(0, \pi/4)$ (see Step II in section \ref{ss: SINH} for the choice of the strip). \item In a loop, price all OTM puts or calls using $\omega = 0.1, 0.2, \ldots$, at each step, e.g. using an initial number of $M = 100$ time steps in the Adams method for $T>1$, and $M = 300$ for $T < 1$.
+The hybrid BL-Adams modification is used. \item The procedure described in Appendix \ref{sss:data_generation_V_calc} is used, which successively adjusts the numerical parameters (number of time steps $M$, truncation parameter $\La$, mesh $\ze$, number of iterations $n$ in the modified Adams method) by adjusting each until further refinement has negligible effect.

 \item Exit the loop as soon as any two prices have relative difference under e.g. $2 \cdot 10^{-5}$, and return the last price. \item Otherwise, try a similar loop with a larger initial value of $M$, e.g. $M = 500$. \item If no convergence is observed, then calculate the price along a flat contour with $\Im \xi = -0.5,$ large initial value of $M$, e.g. $M = 1000$, and no sinh deformation (i.e. using the Lewis-Lipton formula), and check the relative differences between this and any of the previous set of prices. \end{enumerate}